Few people think twice about public swimming pools. With temperatures soaring into the 90s, their one thought is sweet relief.

 Countywide, more than 50 pools at apartment complexes, condominiums, community centers and hotels flunked five or more inspections in the past six years.
-Among them: a Brandon pool fouled by duck droppings and a North Tampa pool that offered a primer on algae types.
+Among them: a Brandon pool fouled by duck droppings and four South Tampa pools threatened with fines or license revocations.

 Problem pools put users at greater risk of accidents and drowning.

 Every year, more than 100,000 people in the United States are injured in or near swimming pools, according to estimates from the federal Consumer Product Safety Commission.
 In 1999, 530 people drowned in pools, according to the national Centers for Disease Control and Prevention.